SergeBakharev/carvera_a_to_z/feeds-and-speeds-basics.md

 ![](.gitbook/assets/page_80_800_redo.png)

 The _**small WOC, high DOC**_ approach is much preferable, as it spreads the heat and tool wear much more evenly along the length of the endmill.
 However, it requires specific toolpath strategies \(_e.g._ to initially clear material down to the required depth, to allow small WOC to be used for the rest of the cut\), this is covered in the [Toolpaths](toolpath-basics.md) section.
-This is a very popular approach when cutting metals on the Shapeoko, but its benefits apply to other materials too.
+This is a very popular approach when cutting metals on the Carvera, but its benefits apply to other materials too.

 The _**large WOC, small DOC**_ approach only ever uses the tip of the endmill, so that part will wear out quickly while the rest of the endmill length of cut remains unused.
-But it is still a very common approach for pocketing and profile cuts on the Shapeoko, and it has simplicity going for it.
+But it is still a very common approach for pocketing and profile cuts on the Carvera, and it has simplicity going for it.

 Unlike chiploads that NEED to be in a specific range to get good cuts, the situation is easier for DOC and WOC: you can just start with small, conservative values and then increase them to find the limit for your machine/endmill/material combination.